-The following should be considered guidance for pregnant individuals who have a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection who live in or traveled to areas with a risk of Zika during her pregnancy.
-"Zika virus NAAT and IgM testing should be performed on maternal serum and NAAT on maternal urine.
-If the Zika virus NAATs are negative and the IgM is positive, confirmatory PRNTs should be performed against Zika and dengue.
-If amniocentesis is being performed as part of clinical care, Zika virus NAAT testing of amniocentesis specimens should also be performed and results interpreted within the context of the limitations of amniotic fluid testing.
-It is unknown how sensitive or specific RNA NAAT testing of amniotic fluid is for congenital Zika virus infection or what proportion of infants born after infection will have abnormalities.
-Testing of placental and fetal tissues may also be considered."
+For pregnant patients having a fetus with prenatal ultrasound findings consistent with congenital Zika virus infection, the recommendations are below:

+Lived in or traveled Zika virus NAAT and IgM testing should be performed on pregnant person's serum and NAAT on pregnant person's urine. during pregnancy to areas with an active person's serum and NAAT on pregnant person's urme.
+CDC Zika Travel If the Zika virus NAATs are negative and the IgM is positive, Health Notice or confirmatory PRNTs should be performed against Zika and dengue. current or past Zika virus transmission If amniocentesis is being performed as part of clinical care, Zika virus NAAT testing of amniocentesis specimens should also be performed OR had sex during pregnancy with and results interpreted within the context of the limitations of amniotic fluid testing. someone living in or with recent travel to Testing of placental and fetal tissues may also be considered. areas with an active CDC Zika Travel Health Notice or current or past Zika virus transmission